greg643/gpt/README.md

 ## The Verbal Chainsaw

-The capability I have been most interested in for GPT is what I call the "verbal chainsaw," something that can help me make sense of an almost baffling amount of regulatory rules, academic papers and various rules and filings to understand aspects of my work.
+The capability I have been most interested in for GPT is what I call the "verbal chainsaw," something that can help me make sense of an almost baffling amount of regulatory rules, academic papers and various rules and filings that I need to read to understand aspects of my work.

-I think my fundamental belief is that with the verbal chainsaw, we can more confidently assess a specific domain, and extract specific insights from folks who have done deep and careful work, to advance our understanding.
+I think my fundamental belief is that with the verbal chainsaw, we can probably now more confidently assess a specific domain, to extract specific insights from folks who have done deep and careful work, to advance our understanding.

 Although I was originally trained as a wordcel, with age and new skills, and maybe just age, I have lost an enormous amount of patience for reading dry material, although I have an almost endless amount of time and energy to read.